kamioftea/advent-of-code-2022/pubs/blog/day_7.md

-I attempted to have the path be a vector of pointers to the directories within the directory tree, but I wasn't work out how to prove to the compiler that the directory structure it was pointing to couldn't be deallocated whilst the path pointers still existed, so I ended up referencing them by name and navingating to the right node each time.
+I attempted to have the path be a vector of pointers to the directories within the directory tree, but I wasn't work out how to prove to the compiler that the directory structure it was pointing to couldn't be deallocated whilst the path pointers still existed, so I ended up referencing them by name and navigating to the right node each time.
 A bit inefficient, but I didn't notice a performance problem, so I'm happy to leave it like this.
 There's also some error handling missing here, but I know the puzzle input will be valid, so it's not a problem in this context.